tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 `note:` with the Java 8 inclusion of default methods in interfaces, the difference between abstract classes and interfaces blurred a little.

-So instead of quotting the paper, I'll quote from [https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html)
+So instead of quoting the paper, I'll quote from [https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html)

 #### Abstract Classes Compared to Interfaces